t-ntran/Small_Instruction_Register_Processor/README.txt

+# Small Instruction Register Processor

+Building a our own microprocessor with constraints

 1. Explain which programs/features work
 All of all programs and features worked as we wanted/designed.
 Our testbenches are labelled as: